tartiflette/tartiflette/docs/tutorial/project-initialization.md

 cd ttftt-recipes-manager
 ```

-We will put all our python files into the module `recipes_manager`.
+We will put all our python files into the python module `recipes_manager`.
 ```
 mkdir -p recipes_manager
 ```